 Why Spiritual Narcissism?

-As for authority, most churches are more than eager to fill volunteer leadership positions.
-It is incredibly easy for members to fill those leadership spots.
+As for authority, most churches are incredibly eager to fill volunteer leadership positions.
+It is so easy for members to fill those leadership spots.
 And it is natural for the rest of the church body to trust those people that are in positions of authority or leadership, whether it is a committee or a higher leadership position.
+There seems to be an assumption that people in positions of church leadership have been sufficiently vetted to make sure they are a good person who is well suited for the job they are placed in.

 Putting it All Together